jguadagno/jguadagno.github.io/_posts/2021-03-27-creating-a-search-suggestion-widget-using-azur-maps-search-service-and-kendoui-autocomplete..md

   - Autocomplete
 ---

-When using Google or Bing Maps to look up an address or point of interest, the both display address suggestions in a user-friendly way.
+When using Google or Bing Maps to lookup an address or point of interest, both display address suggestions in a user-friendly way.
 In the example below, I type "Time Square", and Bing suggests a few addresses/places.

 ![Bing Autocomplete Suggestions](/assets/images/posts/kendo-autocomplete-bing-search.png){: .align-center}